BreenSammy/transport-temperature-model/README.md

 ```
 ttm --cpucores core_count
 ```
-Additional commands are shown in the help
+For additional commands run
 ```
 ttm --help
 ```

 ### Results

 After the simulation the postprocessing utility collects all results in the postProcessing directory.
 The results are saved as CSV files.
-Data from each simulated region, e.g. airInside or battery0_0, are saved in seperate files.
+Data from each simulated region, e.g. airInside or battery0_0, is saved in a seperate file.

  * transport
 	 * case